Coronavirus: State Dept., CDC urge U.S. citizens to avoid cruise ships

 The State Department notes "this is a fluid situation" and "passengers with plans to travel by cruise ship should contact their cruise line companies directly for further information and continue to monitor the Travel.state.gov website and see the latest information from the CDC."

-Carnival Cruise, which owns the Princess brand, said it will continue to offer cruises.
+Carnival Cruise Line, which owns the Princess brand, said it will continue to offer cruises.

 "Our brands have enhanced their health screening protocols, which includes thermal scans, temperature checks as well as other actions, both prior to boarding and onboard our ships," the company said in a statement.